 He had to play everything just so to get them out of the mess they were in, and part of that just so involved him walking into the Los Urbanos zoo on his own alongside a glorified weathergirl who could yell real loud.

 Zoe rolled her eyes at the sight of Detective Wallace checking his gun.
-It was cheap-looking, plastic, she couldn’t imagine it would work on a human, let alone a supervillain.
+It was cheap-looking, plastic, made in China probably.
+She couldn’t imagine it would work on a human, let alone a supervillain.
 “All right, it’s your funeral.”

 Zoe felt a wave of resentment that she had had to change, that someone had forced her to change forever because they were horny, because they were angry, because they wanted to prove some point to another man.
 So many men went through the world like they owned everything in it.
 Other people, female people especially, were a resource for them to consume and toss over their shoulder like an empty crushed pop can.
 She thought of Chuck at KAQT, he was just the same as Flat Stanley was, just a matter of degree.
 She thought of Bill Cosby and Harvey Weinstein and Matt Lauer and all the guys who had gotten away with it for years and would continue to get away with it in the future.
 What difference did it make if they got caught eventually, if along the way they hurt people and changed them forever?